DeanTom/Integrationsseminar-WWI21DSB/README.md

 # Introduction

-Welcome to our Brachistochrone Curve Visualization Project! <br>
+Welcome to our Brachistochrone Curve Visualization Project!
 This repository hosts a captivating project developed by a group of dedicated university students during their 5th semester.
 Our primary goal was to bring to life one of the most fascinating phenomena in the realm of mathematics and physics — <b>the Brachistochrone Curve</b> — using the power of Python and the visualization framework Manim.

 ## Repository Overview